Tips for Taps Blog

 However, hard water can cause corrosion, white staining (limescale) and scaling in pipes, as well as preventing soap from lathering.
 Point-of-entry (POE) ion exchange water softeners are a better bet for treating hard water, because they reduce water hardness before it can damage pipes and fixtures.

-No, Brita pitcher filters are not certified to reduce arsenic in drinking water.
-Instead, reverse osmosis, activated alumina, and anion exchange resins are useful technologies for treating arsenic in drinking water.
+Brita pitcher filters cannot remove arsenic from drinking water, nor are they certified to do so.
+Instead, reverse osmosis, activated alumina, and ion exchange (anion) resins are useful technologies for treating arsenic in drinking water.

-Are Brita Pitcher Filters Certified to Reduce Heavy Metals like Iron, Mercury, and Chromium?
+Can Brita Pitcher Filters Reduce Heavy Metals like Iron, Mercury, and Chromium in Drinking Water?

-No, Brita pitcher filters are not certified to remove dissolved sodium salts.
+No, Brita pitcher filters do not remove dissolved sodium salts.

-Rusty, brown water is likely the result of corroded iron from pipes and well casings.
-Brita pitcher filters are not certified to reduce iron in drinking water, but they are certified to reduce certain other heavy metals like lead and mercury, and activated carbon technology has been proven to reduce iron in drinking water.
+Brown, rust-colored water is likely the result of corroded iron from pipes and well casings.
+Brita pitcher filters are not certified to reduce iron in drinking water, but activated carbon technology has been proven effective at reducing iron concentrations in drinking water.

 Note: Brita pitcher filters used for rusty water may have shorter filter lives.

-Are Brita Pitcher Filters Certified to Reduce Disinfection Byproducts (DBPs) like HAAs and THMs?
+Can Brita Pitcher Filters Reduce Disinfection Byproducts (DBPs) like HAAs and THMs?

 However, independent tests done by Tap Score users like Modern Castle have shown Brita filters to be effective at reducing disinfection byproducts (DBPs) like chloroform.
-This is no surprise as activated carbon technology is known to reduce disinfection byproducts.
+Activated carbon technology is known to reduce disinfection byproducts.

 Depending on the pitcher model, the Brita Elite Filter is certified under NSF/ANSI 401 to reduce a short list of pharmaceutical drugs: atenolol, ibuprofen, carbamazepine, meprobamate, naproxen, phenytoin, and trimethoprim.

-Are Brita Pitcher Filters Certified to Reduce Mold and Other Fungi?
+Will Brita Pitcher Filters Remove Mold and Other Fungi?

-No, Brita pitcher filters are not certified to reduce mold or fungi in drinking water.
+Brita pitcher filters are not certified to reduce or remove mold or fungi from drinking water.

-Brita pitcher filters will not be effective for certain contaminants.
+Brita pitcher filters will not be effective for treating certain contaminants.
 These include:

-If you test your water and find concerning levels of these contaminants, you will want to consider a different treatment technology.
+If you test your water and find concerning levels of these contaminants, you will want a different treatment technology.

 It's also important to note that while many water treatment products claim to remove a long list of water contaminants, these claims are not regulated by government agencies.